 Jo has represented clients on all sides of employee mobility and trade secret disputes--the former employer, the former employee, the new employer, and interested third parties.
 What happens when employees move from one job to the next can be very tricky, both in terms of protecting confidential data and in terms of protecting a company's valuable personnel.
 In this very active area of law, Jo has developed deep experience.

 Criminal, Securities, and Fraud Defense

-Ms. Golub has represented companies and their executives in various cases involving allegations of breach of contract, unfair competition, employment discrimination, and fraud.
-She has experience with cases that span multiple industries and subject matters, including internet technology, solar power, electric cars, medical technology, food distribution and packaging, residential mortgages, Medicaid, and others.
-Whatever the field, Ms. Golub is prepared to provide a vigorous defense for her clients and to reach the best possible result in the case.
+Jo has represented companies, executives, and employees in various cases involving allegations of breach of contract, unfair competition, employment discrimination, trade-secret misappropriation, and fraud.
+She has experience with cases that span multiple industries and subject matters, including internet technologies, solar power, electric cars, real estate, venture capital & investments, food distribution and packaging, Medicaid, CalOSHA, and others.
+Whatever the field is, Jo is prepared to provide a vigorous defense for her clients and to reach the best possible result in the case.

 Pro Bono Work